lacanoid/datalink/ROADMAP.md

 - install init.d scripts
 - Transactional File IO functions + file directories / bfile like fileio functionality
 - ✔︎ For constructor form dlvalue(basename,dirname) could be used, bfilename like
+- datalink.create_text() function to create new files
 - some sort of permissions as to what and who gets to do where. probably postgres acls.
   - ✔︎ SELECT - read file contents
   - REFERENCES - link to files from database (WRITE ACCESS BLOCKED)
   - ✔︎ DELETE - delete files (ON UNLINK DELETE)
+  - CREATE - create new files
 - ✔︎ some sort of file to url mapping. dlurl* functions could use these.
 - ✔︎ make `dlurlcomplete()` and `dlurlpath()` include read access tokens when read_access = 'DB'
 - ✔︎ make read access tokens work with table datalink.insight ( ctime, read_token, link_token, state, role, pid, data  )
-- SUID root shell command `dlcat` to read contents from filenames with embedded read tokens, returned by dlurlpath()
+- SUID/SGID shell command `dlcat` to read contents from filenames with embedded read tokens, returned by dlurlpath()
 - ✔︎ apache module to make it work with embedded read tokens, returned by dlurlcomplete()
 - make `dlfm` command line tool for datalinker admin
 - add suspend/unsuspend operations to datalinker for better dump/restore (suspend=stop datalinker+restore all file permissions)